alexdiliberto/code-conventions/README.md

 ```

 ### Templates
- * Do not use partials.
+ * Never use partials.
 Always use components instead.
-Parials share scope with the parent view and components will provide a consistent scope.
+Partials share scope with the parent view and components will provide a consistent scope.
  * Use block syntax

 ```handlebars